npm/cli/CONTRIBUTING.md

 1. Make a pull-request against this repository
 2. Add the following comment to the pull-request: "`test this please ✅`"

-This will trigger the [benmark suite](https://github.com/npm/benchmarks) to run against your pull-request, and when it's finished running it will post a comment on your pull-request just like bellow.
+This will trigger the [benchmark suite](https://github.com/npm/benchmarks) to run against your pull-request, and when it's finished running it will post a comment on your pull-request just like below.
 You'll be able to see the results from the suite inline in your pull-request.

 > You'll notice that the bot-user will also add a 🚀 reaction to your comment to let you know that it's sent the request to start the benchmark suite.

 ![image](https://user-images.githubusercontent.com/2818462/72312698-e2e57f80-3656-11ea-9fcf-4a8f6b97b0d1.png)

-If you've updated your pull-reuqest and you'd like to run the the benchmark suite again, simple update your original comment, by adding `test this please ✅` again, or simply just adding another emoji to the **end**. _(The trigger is the phrase "test this please ✅" at the beginning of a comment.
+If you've updated your pull-request and you'd like to run the the benchmark suite again, simple update your original comment, by adding `test this please ✅` again, or simply just adding another emoji to the **end**. _(The trigger is the phrase "test this please ✅" at the beginning of a comment.
 Updates will trigger as well, so long as the phrase stays at the beginning.)_.

 ![image](https://user-images.githubusercontent.com/2818462/72313006-ec231c00-3657-11ea-9bd9-227634d67362.png)